mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/README.md

 - If active, actor can be linked to his token
 - If active, actor can be generated with random money
 - If active, actor can be generated with random weapons
+- If active, skills/talents/traits can be edited just before generation
+  - Advance and groups can be edited in this step
 - If active, Trappings can be edited just before generation
 - If active, Spells, Prayers and mutations can be added just before generation